 In 2018, Daryn and his wife moved their family and the business to Fresno, California, where they quickly began expanding the business.
 They added arcade games and a themed shooting gallery, and began plans for an escape room and perhaps laser tag.

 Daryn spent those four days and a thousand dollars implementing strict safety protocols, only to close again under Newsom’s second shutdown order.
-Two months later, the governor announced his “Blueprint for a Safer Economy,” a new complex, sweeping color-coded regulatory scheme for counties and corresponding restrictions for all sectors of the economy.
+Two months later, the governor announced his “Blueprint for a Safer Economy,” a complex, sweeping color-coded regulatory scheme for counties and corresponding restrictions for all sectors of the economy.